 It doesn’t take long to see but it’s a special site and something a bit different to much of what you see in the country.
 St John of Nepomuk may once have been the star of this story but now his church is.

-Can I visit the Pilgrimage Church of Saint John of Nepomuk?
+When is the Pilgrimage Church of Saint John of Nepomuk open?

-Are there tours to the Pilgrimage Church of Saint John of Nepomuk?
+How much does it cost to visit the Pilgrimage Church of Saint John of Nepomuk?

-If you’re looking for a decent budget option, I would suggest Penzion Na Devitce.
+If you’re looking for a decent budget option, I would suggest Penzion Taferna.

 You can get a great apartment at a good price at Dvůr U kapličky.